cvanaret/Uno/interfaces/Matlab/README.md

 ## Affiliation

-This Julia interface is developed and maintained by [Stefano Lovato](https://github.com/stefphd) and [Charlie Vanaret](https://github.com/cvanaret).
+This Objective interface is developed and maintained by [Stefano Lovato](https://github.com/stefphd) and [Charlie Vanaret](https://github.com/cvanaret).

 ## Installation